vs0usa/messaging-app/README.md

 ### Environment Variables

-All environment variables are stored in the `.env` file in the root directory.
-There is also a `.env.example` file that you can use as a template.
+All environment variables should be stored in the `.env` file in the root directory.
+There is a `.env.example` file that you can use as a template.

 ## Development Workflow